QiufangMa/Agent-architecture/draft-wmz-nmrg-agent-ndt-arch.md

 ## Agent Benchmarking vs Model Benchmarking

 Current AI evaluation frameworks are primarily designed for "one-shot" Large Language Models (LLMs) that provide static responses to isolated prompts.
-However, the industry is shifting toward AI Agents: systems capable of reasoning, planning, and using tools to execute complex, multi-step workflows.Traditional benchmarks
+However, the industry is shifting toward AI Agents: systems capable of reasoning, planning, and using tools to execute complex, multi-step workflows.

-(e.g., HumanEval) focus on outcome-only scoring and static knowledge.
+Traditional benchmarks (e.g., HumanEval) focus on outcome-only scoring and static knowledge.
 These fail to measure the core competencies of agents, such as long-horizon planning, tool-use proficiency, and the ability to adapt to environmental feedback.

 As agents increasingly manage production-level tasks—often involving millions of tokens and hundreds of tool calls—there is a critical need for standardized metrics that evaluate the process of task completion, not just the final result.

 o Sequential Complexity: Unlike single-turn benchmarks that check one answer, agents require multi-step task completion where each step relies on the success of the previous one.
 This involves massive workflows (e.g., ~90 tool calls) that traditional benchmarks don't measure.